 The Super Service Award from Angie’s List, which we feature on the front page of our Web site, is given to only the top 5% of businesses.
 In a sense, it’s a “word of mouth” advertising on which so many of us rely when making decisions about the services we need.
-This award reflects the many positive reviews our company has received from among the hundreds of families we’ve served in the Orlando area for the past five years.
+This award reflects the many positive reviews our company has received from among the hundreds of families we’ve served in the Orlando area for the past nine years.
 We’re thankful these families entrusted the care of their loved ones to my team of caregivers and nurses and other support staff.
 Their experiences can inform your decision making process as you consider options for your family.
 When my wife and I were choosing a home care provider for her mother years ago, resources for independently verifying the trustworthiness and reliability of other companies were not available.
 Because of this, we were forced to learn the hard way–by trial and error.
 Over the years my mother in law lived with us, we used three different companies and learned much about the qualities that constitute excellent service and the qualities that shape how we provide care for families today.

 We never send a stranger.
 In our experience, one of the most difficult aspects of being the client of a home care agency was having caregivers show up at our door without being properly introduced or prepared, or in the case of having a substitute, not getting any advance notification of a change –then dealing with substitutes who were poorly prepared to provide appropriate care for Marian's mother's needs.
 With Senior Helpers, this will not happen.
 A proper introduction will be made.
 Caregivers are supervised employees, not independent contractors.
 We are not a referral service or “nurse registry,” where workers are assigned to cases, leaving families to sort through the fine points themselves –whether taxes get paid, whether background checks have been performed, whether they’re bonded and insured.
 We do all these things in advance, along with testing skills, verifying credentials, speaking with families they’ve worked with before.
 Nurse support is available 24/7.
 Few things are as traumatic as being rushed to a hospital on a stretcher, but when a caregiver cannot call a nurse for advice about how to deal with medical situations; the only option may be calling 911.
 Barring a life-threatening emergency, this should not be the first phone call a caregiver makes.
 Most private-duty home care companies offer little or no nurse support.